hcilab/wams/README.md

 ### Interaction rights

-To give different clients different rights for interacting with items, use `view.index` to differentiate between connected devices.
+To give different views different rights for interacting with items, use `view.index` to differentiate between connected devices.

+> A view is assigned the lowest free `index`, starting with 0.
+When a view with lower index disconnects, other connected views' indices stay the same.

 For example, let's say we are making a card game and would like to only allow a card owner to flip it.